code-with-ashish/company-website/README.md

-# Software Development Company Website by iEquation TechLabs
+# iEquation Techlabs provides Software Development solutions.

-iEquation TechLabs is a full-service software development company of engineers, designers, and developers.
-Mobile app development, IoT product and custom software solutions in India, Bengaluru, Hydrabad, Asia
+We are a full-service software development company of enthusiast working on mobile app development, IoT products and custom software solutions.
+Game development and Music production.

 ## File Structure